 In addition to GodInAllThings.com, Andy regularly blogs on Ignatian spirituality for Loyola Press’ dotMagis blog, Millennial, and is a regular contributor to Busted Halo.
 He has been published in America Magazine and at EcoJesuit.com.

-Andy and his wife Sarah live in the Boston area and are both active in ministry.
-They recently started “Confessions of a Newlywed Couple”, a new marriage blog on Busted Halo, which gives a candid look into their first year of marriage.
+Andy and his wife Sarah live in Chico, CA and are both active in ministry, Andy as a high school theology teacher and Sarah as a director of a Newman Catholic Center.
+They recently concluded “Confessions of a Newlywed Couple”, a marriage blog on Busted Halo, which gave a candid look into their first year of marriage.